TeamLapen/Vampirism/README.md

 Vampirism
 =========
+_This is totally WIP code, check out the 1.7.10 branch for stable code_

 Vampires are fast, strong and blood-thirsty entities, which do not like the sun, but don't fear the night, and the best thing is: You can become one!